rchicoli/go-benchmarks/README.md

 The testing package provides support for running unittests and also benchmarking.
 To write a new test case, create a file whose name ends with _test.go.

-With **go test** is possible to run all tests and benchmarks a single command.
+With **go test** is possible to run all tests and benchmarks with a single command.
 To profile the application, a specific package must be provided.
-Following command is going to display all tests and benchmarks to the standard output:
+The following command displays all tests and benchmarks available to the standard output:

 ```bash
 go test -bench=. -benchtime 1s -benchmem ./...